KKGQ: Sale to Envision, 'Q92'

 On July 30, 2014, it was announced that the E. W. Scripps Company would acquire Journal Communications in an all-stock transaction.
 The combined firm would retain their broadcast properties and spin off their print assets as Journal Media Group.
 KFTI-FM, their sister radio stations in the Wichita area, and two TV stations were not included in the merger; in September, Journal filed to transfer these stations to the Journal/Scripps Divestiture Trust (with Kiel Media Group as trustee).
 With the merger, the grandfathered ownership clause that Journal had was voided, forcing a sale of one of the Journal stations to satisfy ownership limits.

 On October 10, 2014, Journal announced that KFTI-FM would be sold to Wichita-based Envision, a non-profit blind advocacy group, under their newly formed broadcasting division, for a price of $1.55 million.
-Journal also announced that the format and KFTI call sign will be moved back to 1070 AM after a 4 1/2-year absence; at midnight on October 22, KLIO dropped ESPN Deportes for a simulcast of KFTI-FM.
+Journal also announced that the format and KFTI call sign would be moved back to 1070 AM after a 4 1/2-year absence; at midnight on October 22, KLIO dropped ESPN Deportes Radio for a simulcast of KFTI-FM.
 The simulcast continued until the approval of the sale on December 12, 2014.
 Envision applied to change KFTI-FM's call sign to KKGQ upon the closing of the sale.
 Although Envision is a non-profit organization, the station would continue to operate with a commercial license.
 In addition, Envision registered several website domains with "Q" in the address, including Q92TheBeat.com, Q92TheBeat.net and Q92TheBeat.org, as well as anonymous domains for Q92Wichita.com, Q923Wichita.com, 923QFM.com and 923TheQ.com that were registered when the sale was announced (Q92Wichita.com would be picked as the official domain).